RubixML/ML/docs/faq.md

 ini_set('memory_limit', '-1');
 ```

-> **Note:** Machine Learning can sometimes require a lot of memory.
+> **Note:** Training can require a lot of memory.
 The amount necessary will depend on the amount of training data and the size of your model.
 If you have more data than you can hold in memory, some learners allow you to train in batches.
 See the section on [Online](online.md) learners for more information.

 ### What is a Tuple?
 A *tuple* is a way to denote an immutable sequential array with a predefined length.
 An *n-tuple* is a tuple with the length of n.
-In other languages, tuples are a separate datatype and their properties such as immutability are enforced by the compiler/interpreter, unlike PHP arrays.
+In some languages, tuples are a separate datatype and their properties such as immutability are enforced by the compiler/interpreter, unlike PHP arrays.

 **Example**